Our Vision

 Virginia License #0704014757

 Jonathan Hicks is a Resident in Counseling in the state of Virginia, where he has been working in mental health since 2018.
-Jonathan obtained a BS in Psychology from University of Virginia’s College at Wise in YEAR, and a Master’s of Education, Counseling and Human Development, from Lindsey Wilson College in 2021.
+Jonathan obtained a BS in Psychology from University of Virginia’s College at Wise, and a Master’s of Education, Counseling and Human Development, from Lindsey Wilson College in 2021.
 Jonathan utilizes a variety of clinical approaches with individual and group therapy such as Psychoanalysis, Solution-Focused Brief Therapy, and Motivational Interviewing (MI).
 Additionally, Jonathan has a keen interest in Neuropsychology and the role that brain chemistry has on cognition and the understanding of how individuals both navigate and understand their existence or issues they may be experiencing in day-to-day life.

 Jonathan has worked with a variety of populations in various stages of human development, ranging from early childhood to late adulthood.
 Jonathan transitioned to working with a treatment foster care agency, providing intensive in-home services with teens.
 He also had the opportunity to provide psychoeducation and life skills coaching in an independent living program, designed to assist teens aging out of foster care. began his career working with individuals with severe mental illness providing psychoeducation and teaching activities of daily living in both clinical settings and within assisted living facilities from 2018 until 2021.
 Jonathan then began working in foster care setting providing intensive in-home services with a local foster care agency and with teens transitioning out of foster care in an independent living program, providing psychoeducation and teaching life skills.